bareos/bareos/docs/manuals/source/Configuration/CustomizingTheConfiguration.rst

 ADDRESS
    :index:`\ <single: Data Type; ADDRESS>`\

-   is either a domain name or an IP address specified as a dotted quadruple in string or quoted string format.
+   is either a domain name or an IP address specified as a dotted quadruple in string or an IP version 6 address specified as a semi-column separated syntax (::) or quoted string format.
 This directive only permits a single address to be specified.
-The :strong:`NetPort` must be specificly separated.
+The :strong:`Port` must be specifically separated.
 If multiple ADDRESSES are needed, please assess if it is also possible to specify :strong:`Addresses` (plural).

 .. _DataTypeAddresses: